AbhijeetKrishnan/r-tekken-bot/README.md

 Tekken Dojo.
 Users are encouraged to report such comments as spam; they will be removed and action will be taken against the repeat offenders.

-## Notes

-- Obtained ~1400 comments from 3 months back
-- can probably store at most 20 months of comments total
+### Dojo System Implementation Notes

-- flow 1: ingest new comments + update leaderboard sidebar (every day)
+- Flow 1: ingest new comments + update leaderboard sidebar (every day)
-- flow 2: update wiki + award flairs (1st of every month)
+- Flow 2: update wiki + award flairs (1st of every month)
-- flow 3: delete old comments from DB (every 5 months ~= 20 weeks)
+- Flow 3: delete old comments from DB (every 5 months ~= 20 weeks)

+Is a database needed?
+Each PRAW call is able to retrieve > 2 months of past comments.
+I could call it each time and just use the comments from the month I need without storing them.
+A database might be necessary if I want to do yearly leaderboards, but I can't go beyond that due to Heroku db limits anyways.
+Also, if activity on the dojo increases, the retrieved comments might only go back to a month, or less, in which case I'll need a db.
+I think if I want to scale, I should keep the db.

+## Guide to setting up and running tekken-bot on Heroku (TODO)

+## Guide to testing tekken-bot locally (TODO)

+- Install Postgresql-12
+- Install the Heroku CLI
+- Start the database service

+`sudo service postgresql start`